twisted/pydoctor/README.rst

   scope when possible, when impossible, the theoretical runtime scopes are used.
 A warning can be reported when an annotation name is ambiguous (can be resolved to different names depending on the scope context) with option ``-v``.
+* Use stricter verification before marking an attribute as constant:
+   - instance variables are never marked as constant
+   - a variable that has several definitions will not be marked as constant
+   - a variable declaration under any kind of control flow block will not be marked as constant
+* Do not trigger warnings when pydoctor cannot make sense of a potential constant attribute (pydoctor is not a static checker).
 * Fix presentation of type aliases in string form.
 * Improve the AST colorizer to output less parenthesis when it's not required.
 * Fix colorization of dictionary unpacking.